 Colouring Out by Millie Laing-Tate

-After finishing my Fine Art degree in Falmouth last summer, I have spent much of the last year travelling around Italy and Peru.
+After finishing my BA(Hons) Fine Art degree in Falmouth last summer, I have spent much of the last year travelling around Italy and Peru.
 The impact these adventures have had on me has proved invaluable, directly inspiring 2 site-specific installations and continuing to affect my ongoing practice.

 I have been lucky enough to spend the last 4 months in my own studio for the first time and it is the results of this challenging and fun experience which make up ‘colouring out’, my first ever solo exhibition.